Cable knots are not thin: Background on bordered Floer homology

-One can define a \textit{doubly pointed} bordered Heegaard diagram of $K$ in a manifold $Y$, by finding a bordered Heegaard diagram of $Y$ and then adding an extra basepoint to represent $K \subset Y$, just as in a doubly pointed knot diagram.
+One can define a \textit{doubly pointed} bordered Heegaard diagram of $K$ in a manifold $Y$, by finding such a bordered Heegaard diagram of $Y$, adding an extra basepoint in which would represent $K \subset Y$, just as a doubly pointed diagram for a knot in a closed 3-manifold.